precice/precice.github.io/pages/docs/configuration/configuration-coupling.md

 </coupling-scheme:serial-explicit>
 ```

 With the `participants` tag, you define which participants are coupled in this scheme.
 For a serial scheme, the `first` participant is computed before the `second` one.
-For a parallel-explicit scheme, simply write:
+For a parallel-explicit scheme, write:

 ```xml
 <coupling-scheme:parallel-explicit>